-  - The health benefits of freshly juiced vegetables, herbs and even a few spices have been widely written about including by me here.
+- The health benefits of freshly juiced vegetables, herbs and even a few spices have been widely written about.

 - In the same way, freshly squeezed fruit juice from organic fruit such as oranges, apples and more are miles apart from those commercial boxed juices made from concentrate and extra sugar, found in the supermarkets.